ubarsc/rios/doc/source/concurrency.rst

-This is very efficient, and well suited when the program is running on a multi-CPU machine, with few restrictions on how many threads a single program may use.Set the number of computeWorkers to be a little below the number of CPUs (or CPU cores) available.
+This is very efficient, and well suited when the program is running on a multi-CPU machine, with few restrictions on how many threads a single program may use.
+Set the number of computeWorkers to be a little below the number of CPUs (or CPU cores) available.
 Each compute worker does no reading of its own, and just uses the block buffers to supply it with blocks of data to compute with.
 The computeWorkersRead argument should be set to False.